toanjo/utrust_challenge/README.md

 # TODO

-## Functionality
-    Add additional validation for transaction amount
-    Show available amount on the form

 ## Testing
     Test for a transaction (with cypress?)

 ## Extra
     Improve reducer - see JP's code
+    Show available amount on the form after pasting origin address